 - 1 cup frozen peas and carrots thawed

-- To your Instant Pot or electric pressure cooker, add broth, soy sauce, hoisin sauce, vinegar, honey, garlic, ginger and pepper flakes if using.
+- Add hoisin sauce, soy sauce, honey, vinegar, garlic, ginger, salt and pepper flakes if using.
 Stir well.